Free Headphone Mixing Blueprint

 Watch the System in Action

-A quick walkthrough of calibration + Frequency Focused Referencing™ in a real mix.
+A quick walkthrough of calibration and Frequency Focused Referencing™ in a real mix.

 Three quick missions to make translation second nature.